finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 ---

-#### IsActive\* (function)

-Boolean function that should always return `true`.
-This value is primarily useful as a diagnostic tool for testing _RGP Lua_.
-It proves that the plugin can find a running script from its Lua state, even if that Lua state is a coroutine state.
-Normal scripts probably never need to access this function.

----

 #### IsFinaleDemo\* (read-only property)

 Returns `true` if the version of Finale that is currently running is the demo version that cannot save or print.
 (Available starting in version 0.67 of _RGP Lua_.)